kamakshibehl/HashMap/README.md

 hmap.put(1, "1");
 ```

-Get the value by key; returns true if successful with value updated
+Get the value by key; returns true if successful with the updated value.

 ```c++
 string value;